visee-sdu/LSDO/README.md

 - [x] The code for video-level LSDOs
 - [x] The code for frame-level LSDOs
 - [ ] The code for LSMDC and DiDeMo datasets
-- [ ] The code for tet-level LSDOs
+- [ ] The code for text-level LSDOs

 # Enhancing Text-Video Retrieval Performance with Low-Salient but Discriminative Objects
 The official repository for LSDO.